SpiriitLabs/form-filter-bundle/UPGRADE-2.1.md

 #### Remove support of old way to apply filter condition

-The query builder updater service does not dispatch anymore the `lexik_filter.get` event.
+The query builder updater service does not dispatch anymore the `spiriit_filter.get` event.
 So now you have to use the `apply_filer` option from the form type or listen a specific event, see the `Filter customization` section in the documentation.

 #### Update way to embed filter inside another one